 To be granted TPS, applicants must meet filing deadlines, pay a fee and prove they have lived in the U.S. continuously since the events that triggered relief from deportation.
 They also must meet criminal-record requirements – for example, that they have not been convicted of any felony or two or more misdemeanors while in the U.S., or been engaged in persecuting others or terrorism.

-Here is the status for the largest origin groups now protected under TPS, based on the most recent Federal Register notices for each country:
+Here is more detailed information about the largest origin groups now protected under TPS, based on the most recent Federal Register notices for each country and other sources:

 There were about 100,000 unauthorized immigrants from Haiti in the U.S. in 2016 overall, according to the Center’s estimates.
-U.S. government officials estimate about 46,000 Haitian immigrants have Temporary Protected Status as of 2018.
-TPS benefits for Haitians had been set to expire July 22, with no plans for extension, but the Department of Homeland Security extended the deadline to Jan.
-2, 2020, after being temporarily blocked by a federal court challenge.
+U.S. government officials estimate about 46,000 Haitian immigrants had Temporary Protected Status as of 2017, the last time they had to re-register for benefits.

 The TPS designation for Haiti was based on an earthquake that killed hundreds of thousands of people in January 2010.
 Immigrants also are eligible if they entered the U.S. up to a year later – so any Haitian immigrant with protected status has been in the U.S. since at least early 2011.